 Taking an advanced module with the Society of Musculoskeletal Medicine provides you with access to highly skilled tutors, all of whom are working clinically and can offer their many years of practical, hands-on therapy and clinical reasoning skills – as well as their wisdom for avoiding the pitfalls.

-The Theory & Practice of Injection Therapy module is one of our most popular advanced courses.
+The Theory & Practice of Injection Therapy module is one of our most popular advanced modules.
 It reviews and develops the clinical reasoning and injection therapy skills needed to practise injection therapy effectively and safely.
 It is open to experienced physiotherapists and medical practitioners wishing to integrate these skills into the clinical management of patients with musculoskeletal disorders.
 This course can be taken as a stand-alone course or as an optional module towards SOMM’s MSc Musculoskeletal Medicine.

 MSc MSK Medicine